doki23/parquet-arrow/README.md

 # parquet-arrow
 A Parquet reader/writer implementation for Apache Arrow.
 It is inspired by the implementation of Apache Iceberg's parquet reader.
 Currently, only the reader for primitive type definition levels is implemented.

-This repo is still under development, and there's a bug of reading int96(timestamp) type.
+This repo is still under development.

 # Usage Example
 ```java